 International Orientation Programme

 The International Orientation Programme is the perfect way to introduce you to life in Northampton and the UK.
-The International Orientation Programme will be a series of online and face-to-face events which are incorporated into the Welcome and Induction programme.
+The International Orientation Programme will be a series of online and face-to-face events happening throughout January and February.

 Your welcome and induction to the University of Northampton is an essential part of your student journey.
 It is our chance to introduce you to the University community, get to know you and get your studies off to the best possible start.
-There is an extensive range of social activities, presentations, workshops and tours taking place and we encourage you to take advantage of everything that is offered.
+There is an extensive range of social activities, presentations, workshops taking place and we encourage you to take advantage of everything that is offered.

 We highly recommend that you attend as much as possible.
 In addition to the live sessions, please make sure you read the information below and watch the pre-recorded introductory videos from teams across the university.